syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 # Migrate from Xamarin.Forms SfSchedule to .NET MAUI SfScheduler

-To make the migration from the Xamarin [Xamarin SfSchedule](https://www.syncfusion.com/xamarin-ui-controls/xamarin-scheduler) to the [.NET MAUI SfScheduler](https://www.syncfusion.com/maui-controls/maui-scheduler) easier, we kept most of the similar APIs from the Xamarin SfScheduler in the.NET MAUI SfScheduler.
-We have also restructured the APIs by considering various use cases and maintaining API consistency.
-Please find the difference in the below topics.
+To make the migration from the Xamarin [Xamarin SfSchedule](https://www.syncfusion.com/xamarin-ui-controls/xamarin-scheduler) to [.NET MAUI SfScheduler](https://www.syncfusion.com/maui-controls/maui-scheduler) easier, most of the APIs from the Xamarin SfSchedule were kept in the.NET MAUI SfScheduler.
+However, to maintain the consistency of API naming in the.NET MAUI SfScheduler, some of the APIs have been renamed.
+Please find the difference in the following topics.

 ## Namespaces